Small business team in a Washington State office reviewing level-funded health insurance plan options

 Typical savings vs. fully insured Baseline 20-40% 25-45%

 For Washington businesses in the 20-100 employee range, level-funded plans offer a practical middle ground.
 You get the budget predictability of a fully insured plan while capturing the cost-savings upside that self-funded plans have historically reserved for larger companies.
+Wondering which model fits your headcount and health claims history?
+Explore small group insurance options at WHIA or call 1.833.292.8844 for a quick 15-minute review.

-How Washington’s Insurance Market Affects Your Options
+How Washington’s Market Shapes Your Health Plan Options

 Which Carriers Offer Level-Funded Plans in Washington?